 Adding Account Lists

-In order to leverage Scorecard, you must have created at least one Account List in the Account Hub.
-To start adding Account Lists to your Scorecard view, simply click the “Add List” button.
+In order to leverage Scorecard, you must have created at least one Account List in Data Studio.
+To start adding Account Lists to your Scorecard view, simply click the “Add Account List” button.

 For best practices on how to create and manage account lists in Terminus, check out our article, "Introduction to Account Lists."

-In the first step, you’ll be asked to select the list, and it’s associated folder, that you’d like to add:
+In the first step, you’ll be asked to name your Scorecard List, seen below with the pencil icon next to it.
+Next you'll select the Account List, and it’s associated folder, that you’d like to add: